Sequence Multivitamins for African Americans

 Some Vitamins and Minerals Can Be Harmful

-There are significant risks and poor health outcomes associated with over-replacement of some vitamins and minerals.
+Some vitamins can be detrimental to your health, and sometimes the differences are based on race or ethnicity.
+There are risks for poor health outcomes associated with over-replacement of some vitamins and minerals.
 Getting the right amount, and not too much, is critical.

 Maximizing Your Health